 Based on our experience, the above types of sitting patterns are most likely to cause premature wrinkling or even tearing in PU leather seats.

 For much better durability, look at PVC or real leather upholstery.
 The main drawback of PVC is that it’s not very breathable, making it ill suited for hot climates.
 PVC can also feel rougher than the other materials.

 Real leather is the gold standard when it comes to the perfect upholstery, though is very expensive and high maintenance.

-Finally, if you live in a humid climate or tend to sweat a lot below the waist, fabric or real leather are your best choices due to their high breathability.
+Finally, if you live in a humid climate or tend to sweat a lot below the waist, fabric, real leather, or mesh are your best choices due to their high breathability.
 Bear in mind however that fabric upholstery is much more prone to staining.
-Consider getting a washable seat cover to go over the fabric seat.
+(See Also: Best Mesh Gaming Chairs that Offer the most Breathability ).

 The padding inside the seat and backrest is often where you’ll find cheaper gaming chairs cutting corners to save cost, as it’s not visible from the outside.

 There are three main types of padding that are commonly used in gaming chairs: